Auditory cortex: Function

 Human brain scans indicated that a peripheral part of this brain region is active when trying to identify musical pitch.
 Individual cells consistently get excited by sounds at specific frequencies, or multiples of that frequency.

 The auditory cortex plays an important yet ambiguous role in hearing.
-When the auditory information passes into the cortex, the specifics of what exactly takes place are unclear.
+When the auditory information passes into the auditory cortex, the specifics of what exactly takes place are unclear.
 There is a large degree of individual variation in the auditory cortex, as noted by English biologist James Beament, who wrote, "The cortex is so complex that the most we may ever hope for is to understand it in principle, since the evidence we already have suggests that no two cortices work in precisely the same way."

 In the hearing process, multiple sounds are transduced simultaneously.
 The role of the auditory system is to decide which components form the sound link.
 Many have surmised that this linkage is based on the location of sounds.
 However, there are numerous distortions of sound when reflected off different media, which makes this thinking unlikely.
 The auditory cortex forms groupings based on fundamentals; in music, for example, this would include harmony, timing, and pitch.

 The primary auditory cortex lies in the superior temporal gyrus of the temporal lobe and extends into the lateral sulcus and the transverse temporal gyri (also called Heschl's gyri).
 Final sound processing is then performed by the parietal and frontal lobes of the human cerebral cortex.
 Animal studies indicate that auditory fields of the cerebral cortex receive ascending input from the auditory thalamus and that they are interconnected on the same and on the opposite cerebral hemispheres.

 The auditory cortex is composed of fields that differ from each other in both structure and function.
 The number of fields varies in different species, from as few as 2 in rodents to as many as 15 in the rhesus monkey.
 The number, location, and organization of fields in the human auditory cortex are not known at this time.
 What is known about the human auditory cortex comes from a base of knowledge gained from studies in mammals, including primates, used to interpret electrophysiological tests and functional imaging studies of the brain in humans.

 When each instrument of a symphony orchestra or jazz band plays the same note, the quality of each sound is different, but the musician perceives each note as having the same pitch.
 The neurons of the auditory cortex of the brain are able to respond to pitch.
 Studies in the marmoset monkey have shown that pitch-selective neurons are located in a cortical region near the anterolateral border of the primary auditory cortex.
 This location of a pitch-selective area has also been identified in recent functional imaging studies in humans.

 The primary auditory cortex is subject to modulation by numerous neurotransmitters, including norepinephrine, which has been shown to decrease cellular excitability in all layers of the temporal cortex. alpha-1 adrenergic receptor activation, by norepinephrine, decreases glutamatergic excitatory postsynaptic potentials at AMPA receptors.